OUGenomics/Bioinformatics-ARET-July2018/Section-1/readme.md

 In order to download data, you will need to use fastq-dump: https://ncbi.github.io/sra-tools/fastq-dump.html

+For example:

 ```sh
 fastq-dump -I --split-files SRR7041300
 ```
-SRR7041300 represents the accession number of the data set we are trying to download.
+Where SRR7041300 represents the accession number of the data set we are trying to download.

 ![]()